tanakamasayuki/EspNowBus/README.md

 - JOIN replay is limited by a separate window; Ack also returns a responder nonceB (currently stored for future validation).
 - App-level ACKs (`enableAppAck=true` by default): receiver auto-replies with msgId-based ACKs; sender treats missing app-ACK as undelivered (even if ESP-NOW reported success).
 If an app-ACK arrives without a physical ACK, mark delivered but log a warning.
 - On restart/drift: JOIN re-run with fresh tokens; prevToken mismatch is treated as fresh join (state is reset) to recover automatically.
+- SendStatus semantics: for app-ACK-enabled unicast, completion is `AppAckReceived` (success) or `AppAckTimeout`; `SentOk` indicates only physical TX success when app-ACK is disabled.

 ## Callbacks
 - `onReceive(cb)`: called for accepted unicast and authenticated broadcast packets.